Open Source business models

 The next step was to build distributions for open source software, like e.g. for Linux.
 This matches to the IP Distributor business model.

 Today, we find all kinds of hybrid business models around open source.
 Companies are building software and donate it, completely or partially to the open source community (Inventor business model).
 Commercial software vendors often package or change or extend existing community open source software, so the community acts as a supplier of open source software to the software vendor.
 In some cases the software vendor does not use existing open source software from a community, but chooses to offer its proprietary software under a dual licensing strategy, e.g. under a commercial and an open source license.
+Please find more information in the book “Best practices for commercial use of open source software”.

 Commercial services for open source